shahjhan22/Cyber-Bullying-Detection/README.md

 # Cyber-Bullying-Detection

-This repository contains a Flask-based cyberbullying detection system that identifies and classifies toxic online content.
-The system leverages machine learning models trained to recognize harmful language and is optimized for accuracy and efficiency, ensuring a safe digital experience.

 ## Problem Statement

 Cyberbullying is a growing concern in online communities, with individuals increasingly exposed to harmful content.
 This project aims to automatically detect and classify cyberbullying content from non-toxic content using machine learning.
 By automating this detection, we aim to help platforms, moderators, and users proactively address and reduce online harassment.